ausmarton/quantum-resilient/README.md

 Getting Started
 ---------------
-- Explore `docs/` for project documentation.
+- Explore `docs/` for architecture, methodology, and reproducibility.
-- Adjust example configs in `configs/` and `examples/`.
+- Adjust configs in `configs/` (e.g., `default.yaml`).
-- Use scripts in `./scripts` to run locally or with GCP (placeholders).
+- Use scripts in `./scripts` to run locally or with GCP.

 Project Layout
 --------------